-Jenny Chavez, our room cleaner at the Inn, is a long time Bisbee resident, has been working with Fred and Anita for two years.
+Jenny Chavez, our room cleaner at the Inn, is a long time Bisbee resident, and has been caring for the Copper City Inn for over eight years.

 Arizona Republic (Article #1)